Crafts That Double as Lesson Reminders

 Rocks from outside are free.
 Paper and markers work for lots of projects.
 Reuse containers and materials when possible.

-Ask parents to donate materials if budget is really tight.
+Ask parents to donate materials if the budget is really tight.
 Most families have stuff at home they can contribute.

 My Current Go-To Favorites